TABLE OF CONTENTS

 Custom Question Best Practices

 Each library comes preloaded with hundreds of questions and responses, so your chatbot can start helping users right away.
 You can also create custom questions for inquiries that are not answered by the General library content.
 Creating strong custom questions based on user needs and thorough testing will enhance your chatbot’s performance.
-Here are tips to help you create effective custom questions and responses.
+Here are tips to help you create effective custom responses and ensure AI compatibility.

 Testing the IDK Response